-If you're going overseas to get married, you must work within the Australian legal systems of Australian and the country you're getting married in.
+If you're going overseas to get married, you must work within the legal systems of Australia and the country you're getting married in.
 This page provides general advice about:

 - proving you're free to marry